Lord Howe Island: Feral animals and plants

 Pigs and goats were released on the island as potential food sources in the early 1800s; the goats destroyed shrubs and grasses used as nesting sites and the pigs ate eggs and chicks and disturbed the land by rooting for food.
 Several birds have become extinct on the island since the arrival of humans.
 The first round of extinctions included the Lord Howe swamphen or white gallinule, the white-throated pigeon, the red-crowned parakeet, and the Tasman booby, which were eliminated by visitors and settlers during the 19th century, either from overhunting for food or protection of crops.
 Black rats were released from provisioning whaling ships in the 1840s and mice from Norfolk Island in 1860.
 In 1918, the black rat was accidentally introduced with the shipwreck of the S.S.
 Makambo, which ran aground at Ned's Beach.
 This triggered a second wave of extinctions, including the vinous-tinted thrush, the robust white-eye, the Lord Howe starling, the Lord Howe fantail and the Lord Howe gerygone, as well as the destruction of the native phasmid and the decimation of palm fruits.
 Bounties were offered for rats and pig tails and 'ratting' became a popular pursuit.
 Subsequent poisoning programs have kept populations low.
-The Lord Howe boobook may have become extinct through predation by, or competition with, the Tasmanian masked owls, which were introduced in the 1920s in a failed attempt to control the rat population.
+The Lord Howe boobook may have become extinct through predation by, or competition with, the Tasmanian masked owl, which was introduced in the 1920s in a failed attempt to control the rat population.
 Stray dogs are also a threat, as they could harm the native woodhen and other birds.